YashaPushak/GPS/README.md

     [INFO]:2020-07-02 11:40:34,071: Used: 400 target algorithm runs.
     [INFO]:2020-07-02 11:40:34,071: Final Incumbent:  -heuristic 'a' -x0 '5' -x1 '0.999546896146'

 However, since GPS is a randomized algorithm the exact output will vary.
+See `examples/artificial-algorithm/readme.txt` for more information.

 ### Using a Scenario file